 The login screen displays.

-When you configure a database Service Instance, you must identify the database engine type and version, the Onboarded Cluster in which to provision the instance, and a name for the instance.
-After you select or enter these values, you can choose to configure the individual database Service Instance settings yourself, or you can choose to invoke the Data Management for VMware Tanzu quick create, a single-click action that creates the database for you using the default configuration.
+When you configure a database, you must identify the database engine type and version, the Onboarded Cluster in which to provision the database, and a name for the database.
+After you select or enter these values, you can choose to configure the individual database settings yourself, or you can choose to invoke the Data Management for VMware Tanzu quick create, a single-click action that creates the database for you using the default configuration.

 Click Databases in the left navigation pane of the console.

 The Databases view opens.
-This page displays a list of the provisioned database Service Instances, and provides information about the database engine type, version, and environment, as well as the status of each instance.
+This page displays a list of the provisioned databases, and provides information about the database engine type, version, and environment, as well as the status of each database.